LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   ![Verifing_the_results_2](pictures/Verifing_the_results_2.png)

-  - Ghidra Script / Module Extension : Check Bookmarks
+  - **Ghidra Script / Module Extension : Check Bookmarks**
-  &nbsp;&nbsp;Detection results in the Anti Debug API section defined in anti_debug_Ghidra.config .
+  Detection results in the Anti Debug API section defined in anti_debug_Ghidra.config.
-  &nbsp;&nbsp;Detection results in the Anti Debug Technique section defined in anti_debug_Ghidra.config .
+  Detection results in the Anti Debug Technique section defined in anti_debug_Ghidra.config.
-  &nbsp;&nbsp;You can check where all the keywords are being detected.
+  You can check where all the keywords are being detected.

   ![Verifing_the_results_3](pictures/Verifing_the_results_3.png)